Wildlife Watching in the Canary Islands

 - Duration: 7 days

-This winter, Twister explores the remote side of the Canary Islands.
-From the tropical rainforests on La Gomera to the volcano on La Palma with its slopes swathed in Canary Pine, this is winter sun like nothing else.
+This winter, Twister sails the remote side of the Canary Islands.
+From the tropical rainforests on La Gomera to hidden bays off Tenerife, this is winter sun like nothing else.

 Take yourself away this Winter to get some well-deserved rest and Vitamin D amongst the beautiful Canary Islands.